Building Strength with a Calisthenics Program

 Eating a balanced meal or snack before and after your calisthenics workouts can enhance performance and facilitate muscle recovery.
 Prior to your workout, opt for a meal or snack that includes carbohydrates for energy and a source of protein for muscle repair.
 After exercise, focus on replenishing your body with a combination of protein, carbohydrates, and healthy fats to aid in recovery and support muscle growth.

-See also Achieve Your Fitness Goals with the Best Calisthenics Workout
+See also Improve Your Fitness with Local Calisthenics

 Supplement Recommendations